VamshiNived33/Breast_cancer_detection/README.md

-# Breast_cancer_detection
+# Cancer_detection
-Breast_cancer_detection using inbuilt dataset in sklearn by LogisticRegression
+Cancer_detection using inbuilt dataset in sklearn by LogisticRegression